nicholasgubbins/imperial_projects/README.txt

-For each project the assignment is specified in Specification.txt
+For each project the assignment is specified in Specification.pdf